Banatski Karlovac: History

 This area was inhabited by humans during the Bronze Age, as well as in the 3rd and 4th century AD.
 During the Ottoman administration, settlement named Hoča or Oča existed at this location.
 Settlement named Oča was also mentioned in 1764.
 During the 18th century, the settlement was populated by Serbs.

 Ethnic Germans settled in the settlement starting in 1803, and in the same year some Slavic Krašovani settlers from eastern Banat settled here as well.
 In 1921, name of the settlement was Karlovo Selo, and in 1926, it was officially named Banatski Karlovac.
 In the same year, the reading room was founded and monument dedicated to Serbs killed in 1848 revolution was built.

 Before the end of World War II, most of the inhabitants of this town were ethnic Germans.
-After the war, their property was confiscated by the state and Germans were expelled or killed in concentration camps run by Yugoslav communist authorities.
+After the war, their property was confiscated by the state and Germans were expelled or killed in concentration camps run by Yugoslav communist authorities (Aktion Intelligenzija in Karlsdorf).
 A German Lutheran church was razed off soon after the expulsion of Germans.

 After the war, 615 (mostly Serb) families with 3,775 family members settled in the town.
 They originated from Central Serbia, Bosnia and Montenegro, mostly from area around Užice and Čačak.
 Some settlers were not satisfied with life conditions in the town, so about 80 families returned to their place of origin.
 In 1949, town was named Banatsko Rankovićevo, and this name was in use until 1956, when old name Banatski Karlovac was returned.

 Notable citizens

-Rock musician Nikola Čuturilo was born in Banatski Karlovac.
+The Banat Swabian judge Mathias Schneider (1834–1917), the dialect researcher and folklorist Hans Hagel (1888–1942), the publicist and publisher Hans Sonnleitner (1931–2021), as well as musicians Nikola Čuturilo (* 1962) and Lacku (1998) were born in Banatski Karlovac.